 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of residents who were given antipsychotic medications.
-These medications are used to treat a variety of conditions, including Alzheimer's or other dementias.
+This tells you the percentage of residents who were given antipsychotic drugs.
+These medications are sometimes used for treating several conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication

-This is a measure of the percentage of long-term stay residents which were administered antianxiety medication.
-These medications are commonly used to treat patients experiencing depression or anxiety.
+This is the percentage of residents who were given antianxiety drugs.
+These drugs are typically given to residents experiencing depression and anxiety.

 Managing Depression Among Residents